Assignment Help

 Note the AutoRecover file location

 Copy the path shown in the “AutoRecover file location” field.
-This is where Word stores its recovery files.
-You’ll need this path if Word doesn’t automatically offer a recovery file after a crash.
+You’ll need this if Word doesn’t automatically offer recovery after a crash.

 6